Jump ahead to:

 Google has been pushing “content quality” for years

-While some people are starting to freak out about Google’s announced “helpful content update”, we’ve been repeatedly warned about it over the past several years.
+While some people have expressed concern about Google’s “helpful content update”, we’ve been repeatedly warned about it for years.

 Not only is it not new, but if you’ve really thought about how Google makes money, you’ve been focusing on creating content for people (adequately formatted for search engines of course but FOR people) and you should have no reason for concern.